revaturelabs/interviewquestions/Java.md

 ---

-42. Queue vs Stack?
+29. Queue vs Stack?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

-The difference between queue and stack is that, the queue follows first in first out principal while the stack follows last in first out principal.
+The difference between queue and stack is that the queue follows the first in first out principal while the stack follows the last in first out principal.

-The new element which will get added in the stack will be added at the end/tail of the stack.
-The new element which we add in stack gets added at the top of the stack.
+The new element which will get added to the Queue will be added at the end/tail of the stack.
+The new element which we add to the stack gets added at the top of the stack.

 Stacks are commonly used in programming for keeping track of function calls. while the queue is commonly used to manage tasks in a system, such as processing jobs.

-Stacks are used in algorithms such as Depth First Search (DFS). whereas the queue is used in Breadh First Search algotithm.
+Stacks are used in algorithms such as Depth First Search (DFS). whereas the queue is used in the Breadth First Search algorithm.

 </blockquote>

 </details>

 ---
-43. How to handle exceptions?
+30. How to handle exceptions?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

-To handel exception, java provides an exception handling mechanism called `try-catch` block.
+To handle an exception, java provides an exception handling mechanism called the `try-catch` block.
 The part of code which may throw an exception that code is written `try` block.
-In the `catch` block we write the code which will get executed when any exception occurs in try block. we can have multiple `catch` blocks to handel different types of exceptions. with try and catch block java also provides `finally` block which will get executed wheather an exception occurs or not.
-The use of `finally` block is optional.
+In the `catch` block we write the code which will get executed when any exception occurs in the try block. we can have multiple `catch` blocks to handle different types of exceptions. with try and catch block java also provides a `finally` block which will get executed whether an exception occurs or not.
+The use of the `finally` block is optional.

 </blockquote>